performanceArtist/medium/README.md

 4. Rich type information.

 5. Integration with `react` and `fp-ts`.
-Moreover, this library is a part of a group of packages, which are meant to be used together to form a complete set of tools for frontend development(barring ui) with `react`, `rxjs` and `fp-ts`:
+Also, as mentioned, this library is a part of a group of packages, which are meant to be used together to form a complete set of tools for frontend development(barring ui) with `react`, `rxjs` and `fp-ts`:

 `@performance-artist/fp-ts-adt` provides utilities and adts, most prominent being `selector` for `Reader`-based di and memoized selector creation.